 Times have changed and we now listen to music on our phones and ipads, huge concerts replace the small town performances, and singing is done in the car or shower.
 It’s a time that we now listen to music – rather than make our own.
 Sadly, we have become consumers of harmony, rather than being harmony creators.

-We found this great YouTube clip of Paul Olguin (who has performed on our shows and given classes at Harmony University in Nashville, TN).
+We found this great YouTube clip of Paul Olguin (who has performed on our shows and taught classes at Harmony University).
 Here he’s talking about relearning how to become our own harmony creators.
 We think you will enjoy watching his class.

-Paul Olguin – teaching how to become our on harmony creators
+Paul Olguin – teaching how to become our own harmony creators